What is in Knowledge Graph Results?

 - “disambiguation” templates.

 A large part of the Knowledge Graph Results patent is given over to providing examples of different templates for different types of entities, from different person subtypes to publicly traded businesses (with stock market information, to big league sports teams, countries, and more.
-It might be more beneficial to perform a number of searches of different types from a list like that I provided above, and see some of the kinds of information that shows up.
+It might be more beneficial to perform a number of searches of different types from a list like that I provided above and see some of the kinds of information that shows up.
 Here are a few:

-This knowledge panel for San Francisco includes a map, information about the city, 10 events in a scrolling section, and local places of interest.
+This knowledge graph result for San Francisco includes a map, information about the city, 10 events in a scrolling section, and local places of interest.
 Under it is a separate knowledge panel section for the San Francisco Giants, which seems to be a disambiguation entry in case a searcher wanted that result as a knowledge panel instead – it’s preferenced with “See results about” and if you click through, you see a pretty rich knowledge base entry for the team.
 I do like the “events” sections listed for cities.

 It’s interesting that the Knowledge Graph Results patent describes a template for publicly traded businesses, and an inclusion of a stock market graph, and yet when I searched for Google or Apple, there wasn’t a knowledge panel for me, and when I searched for Exxon Mobile, I saw a knowledge panel result for the nearest Exxon gas station instead of for the company.
 Will Google treat knowledge panels for big companies with lots of locations as a local search feature, or as a way of providing information about the company itself?